Falkor/latex_tutorial/README.md

 Tutorial to the use of the LaTeX document markup language, yet __in French__.

-This repository holds the LaTeX sources of the tutorial as the best way to learn LaTeX is probably to check how people are writting documents in LaTeX.
+This repository holds the LaTeX sources of the tutorial as the best way to learn LaTeX is probably to check how people are writing documents in LaTeX.
-You can view the different versions of the PDF generated from these sources [here](https://github.com/Falkor/latex_tutorial/downloads)
+You can view the last version of the PDF generated from these sources [here](https://github.com/Falkor/latex_tutorial/downloads)

 # Installation